chinzjay/Election_Analysis/README.md

  - From the above results, we can see that the county **Denver** has the largest turnout with a total of 306,055 votes.
 It comprised of 82.8% ot the total votes turnout.
  - It is also evident that the candidate **Diana DeGette** won the election with a total of 272,892 votes which comprised of 73.8% of the total votes.

-## Election Audit Summary
+## Summary & Proposal
-The Election Commission can modify this code to determine the winners of other elections as well.
-Some of the enhancements that can be made to this code for detailed analysis includes:
+My proposal to the Election Commision would include the following feature enhancements.
+The script can be enhanced
-- To identify the candidates with the highest vote count for the individual counties
+- To identify the candidate with the highest vote count for the individual counties.
-- To identify the counties with the lowest votes turnout.
+- To identify the counties with the lowest vote turnout.
-- To identify the 'popular' candidates in each county
+- To identify the 'popular' candidates in each county.
+- The same script can be reused to make it work for any scale of election results.